tytydraco/yessleep/out/Unit_6B.md

 He was quiet and sounded like he was fearful, but overall, nothing out of the ordinary that I could see.

 “Uh, hi.
 I’m Shawn.
 I live below you—unit 5B.
 I think something might be coming through the vents — like spores or smoke or something?
-It’s starting to affect my place and I think it’s coming from…your place.”
+It’s starting to affect my place.”

 There was an awkward silence on his end.
 Nothing out of the ordinary for me; I thrive in silence and respect silent and introverted people.